ezargaruna/suticore/README.md

 ## ⟁ purusharthas · the four-fold navigation

+ancient roadmaps integrated into the operating system of presence:

 | symbol | path | function |
 |--------|------|----------|
 | `∴` | **dharma** | alignment with the cosmic order · kernel foundation |